hrosette/Budget_Analysis_Retirement_Planner/README.md

 ### Monte Carlo Simulation

-* Monte Carlo Simulation of 500 runs and 30 years for the 60/40 portfolio
+* Monte Carlo Simulation of 500 runs and 30 years for a 60/40 portfolio.
+* Using the ending cumulative returns, I plotted a histogram of the results and plotted the 90% confidence interval as vertical lines on the histogram.